 In their first few weeks of being formed Resilience Cayman says that they received over 6,000 requests for assistance.
 So far over 1,000 people have been approved for food support.

 Big Brothers Big Sisters Cayman Islands (BBBS)

 Big Brothers Big Sisters of the Cayman Islands (‘BBBS’), is a non-profit organisation.
 Their goal is to help young people ages six years to sixteen years who face adversity and those who have little opportunity to develop positive relationships with adults to reach their potential through professionally supported, one-to-one relationships with volunteer mentors.
 While working with the youth/children in the family, they take a holistic approach to the family and provide support as necessary.

-Currently, as of May 2020, they have thirty (30) children/youth who are matched with mentors “(Bigs”) and twenty (20) children “Wait Listed.” (not yet matched) Since COVID-19 pandemic, more than 85% of their parents (one or both parents) have become unemployed and are in need of assistance with food, clothing, and school supplies.
+In early 2021 they had 30 children/youth who are matched with mentors “(Bigs”) and twenty (20) children “Wait Listed.” (not yet matched) Since COVID-19 pandemic, more than 85% of their parents (one or both parents) have become unemployed and are in need of assistance with food, clothing, and school supplies.
 While they are encouraging individuals to apply to NAU, it is proving that this Department is overwhelmed with applications.